St Mary’s Church,

 Next concert

-Saturday, November 25th at 7.30pm
+Saturday, 26th April at 7.30pm

-Click Here for the programme
+Click Here for concert programme